 Cassin’s Sparrows are notorious for population fluctuations.
 As I said, I have no idea if they’ll be back in 2013.
 But I’m counting on ever more Black-chinned Hummingbirds.
 They seem to be well established and increasing.
 Which raises the obvious question: Why?
 What flipped that switch?

-If you wan to be a better birder, a better observer of nature—heck, just a better human being—then go out and watch robins.
+2. American Robins.
+If you want to be a better birder, a better observer of nature—heck, just a better human being—then go out and watch robins.
 Robins are always doing stuff.
 A single robin is fascinating to observe, but I go for the big flocks.
 With a flock of robins, there’s never a dull millisecond.
 Listen to this recording, which I realize a few of you may recall from an earlier post by Yours Truly:

 (Left: Photo by Bill Schmoker.)